-- 2.10 The margin refers to the amount of profit SSE Airtricity is allowed to make.
-The margin is also determined within the price control and is set at 2% of allowable turnover from price regulated customers. - 2.11 In November 2019 the UR published the final determination for the SSE Airtricity price control4 which indicates the total amount of revenue that the Licensee can recover, in any relevant year, in respect of their gas supply businesses. - 2.12 The price control determination runs from 1 April 2020 to 31 March 2023.
+- 2.9 Operating costs are the costs necessary for SSE Airtricity to run its supply business.
+These costs include the costs of billing, customer service, offices, meter reading, salaries and IT systems etc. The operating costs were determined under our price control. - 2.10 The margin refers to the amount of profit SSE Airtricity is allowed to make.
+The margin is also determined within the price control and is set at 2% of allowable turnover from price regulated customers. - 2.11 In December 2022 we published the final determination for the SSE Airtricity price control6 which indicates the total amount of revenue that the Licensee can recover, in any relevant year, in respect of their gas supply businesses. - 2.12 The price control determination runs from 1 April 2023 to 31 March 2026.